Marriage and life partnership: The financial implications

 Marriage Partnership

-If married: If either spouse dies, Nina or Tom would receive a survivor's pension from the other's occupational retirement provisions.
-To qualify for such a pension they must have been married for at least five years, Nina and/or Tom must be over age 45, or they must have parental child support obligations.
+If married: If either spouse dies, Nina or Tom would receive a survivor's pension from the other's occupational retirement provision.
+To qualify for such a pension, they must have been married for at least five years, Nina and/or Tom must be over the age of 45, or they must have parental child support obligations.

-Life partnership: The Federal Occupational Pensions Act does not provide for benefits in the case of an unregistered life partner’s death.
-Some pension funds however, such as the Vita Joint Foundation, offer "partner pensions".
-It is recommended that couples who live in a marriage-like arrangement or have children together send a written registration notice to their pension fund.
-The partner pension can then be applied for in case of death.
+Life partnership: The federal law on occupational retirement provision does include benefits in the event of the death of a life partner.
+Some pension funds, however, such as the Vita Collective Foundation, offer "partner pensions".
+Couples who live in a marriage-like arrangement or have children together should definitely send a written registration notice to their pension fund.
+The partner pension can then be applied for in the event of death.

 Vested benefits

-If married: The bank or insurance company with custody of the vested benefits account of the deceased spouse distributes a lump sum to the surviving spouse.
+If married: In the event of death, the bank or insurance company with custody of the vested benefits account of the deceased spouse distributes a capital payment to the surviving spouse.
 Orphans and ex-spouses may also receive benefits if entitled.

-Life partnership: Nina and Tom would be able to name each other as beneficiary, enabling the capital benefit from their vested benefits accounts to be paid out to the survivor in case of death.
-They should communicate this wish in writing to their vested benefits institution.
+Life partnership: Nina and Tom would be able to name each other as beneficiary, enabling the capital payment from their vested benefits accounts to be paid out to the survivor in the event of death.
+They must, however, communicate their wishes in writing to their vested benefits institution, so that the institution can carry out these out should the occasion arise.

 Download Information sheet